Prompt Library · 36 prompts

 FO-02

-Acknowledges the experience, is honest about what went wrong and offers a concrete next step — without sounding like a template.
+Acknowledge the experience, be honest about what went wrong and offer a concrete next step — without sounding like a template.

 Customer Relations

-We received the following negative review / complaint:
+We have received the following negative review / complaint:

 [PASTE THE REVIEW/COMPLAINT]